OliverRoss/mcc/README.md

 ## About

 This project was a university team project, completed in collaboration with Raoul Shikora.
-We wrote a compiler from "mini-C" to assembly, the specification which was provided by the university) can be found in `docs/specification.md`.
+We wrote a compiler from "mini-C" to assembly, the specification (which was provided by the university) can be found in `docs/specification.md`.
-The project was completed in collaboration with Raoul Shikora

 ## Prerequisites